JoslynFu/Climate-Analysis/assignment/climate.md

 This is the trend in global mean temperatures over time.

+Plot the trend in global mean temperatures over time.
+Describe what you see in the plot and how you interpret the patterns you observe.

 ``` r
 temperature %>%
   ggplot(aes(x = year, y = temp)) + geom_line()